cs107e/cs107e.github.io/assignments.md

 **What is the expected assignment workload?**

-There are 7-8 assignments over the quarter, one per week.
+There are 7 assignments over the quarter, one per week.
 Assignments involve writing approximately 100 lines of code, and should be doable in 10 hours.
+The assignments generally build on each other, so it is hard to skip an assignment.
 The last assignment will be a project, and you will have two weeks to do the project.
 The final project is more open-ended than the assignments,